-1. Why walking helps tighten your waistline
+1. Walk to help tighten your waistline

 Walking is one of the simplest and easiest forms of exercise and luckily it’s also a great way to tighten up that waistline.
 Research shows that if you can walk briskly for 45 minutes or more, your body begins to burn your fat reserves – and most of your reserve fat is stored around your middle.